Language skills: French (written and spoken) at high school level.

 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled “Programmes/courses offering this Teaching Unit”.

-2. Construction of the Riemann surface of an algebraic function, determination of its genus.
+3. Construction of the Riemann surface of an algebraic function, determination of the genus.